rola93/altBotUY/README.md

 Also need to provide the appropiated credentials to connect with Twitter, defined in `settings.py`.
 The interaction with twitter is done throgth tweepy API.
 [Here](https://realpython.com/twitter-bot-python-tweepy/#using-tweepy) you can find a complete tutorial on this API.

+# Related work:

+[@ImageAltText](https://twitter.com/ImageAltText) and [@get_altText](https://twitter.com/get_altText) are both Twitter bots for Image captioning: once you call them from a tweet, they answer with their best effort image caption.
+However, both of them only work in English.